hindsightio/php-sdk/readme.md

 #### Laravel < 5.6

-If you are on Laravel 5.5, you don't need to do anything,we've automatically registered the service provider and the hindsight logger.
+If you are on Laravel 5.5, you don't need to do anything, we've automatically registered the service provider and the Hindsight logger.

 If you are on Laravel 5.4 or earlier, add the `Hindsight\Providers\HindsightServiceProvider` to your `config/app.php`.